pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

 2. Grant permissions to the remote storage.

-    To grant permissions to access the S3-compatible remote storage, refer to [AWS account permissions](grant-permissions-to-remote-storage.md#aws-account-permissions).
+    - If you are using Amazon S3 to backup your cluster, you can grant permissions in three methods.
+For more information, refer to [AWS account permissions](grant-permissions-to-remote-storage.md#aws-account-permissions).

-    If you use Ceph as the backend storage for testing, you can grant permissions by [using AccessKey and SecretKey](grant-permissions-to-remote-storage.md#grant-permissions-by-accesskey-and-secretkey).
+    - If you are using other S3-compatible storage (such as Ceph and MinIO) to backup your cluster, you can grant permissions by [using AccessKey and SecretKey](grant-permissions-to-remote-storage.md#grant-permissions-by-accesskey-and-secretkey).

+3. For a TiDB version earlier than v4.0.8, you also need to complete the following steps.
+For TiDB v4.0.8 or a later version, skip these steps.

+    1. Make sure you have the `SELECT` and `UPDATE` privileges on the `mysql.tidb` table of the backup database so that the `Backup` CR can adjust the GC time before and after the backup.
-3. Create the `backup-demo1-tidb-secret` secret which stores the account and password needed to access the TiDB cluster:
+    2. Create the `backup-demo1-tidb-secret` secret that stores the account and password needed to access the TiDB cluster:

         {{< copyable "shell-regular" >}}

         ```shell
         kubectl create secret generic backup-demo1-tidb-secret --from-literal=password=${password} --namespace=test1
         ```

-### Required database account privileges

-* The `SELECT` and `UPDATE` privileges of the `mysql.tidb` table: Before and after the backup, the `Backup` CR needs a database account with these privileges to adjust the GC time.

-### Process of ad-hoc backup
+### Step 2: Perform an ad-hoc backup

+Depending on which method you choose to grant permissions to the remote storage in the previous step, you need to export your data to a S3-compatible storage by doing one of the following:

-- If you grant permissions by importing AccessKey and SecretKey, create the `Backup` CR, and back up cluster data as described below:
+- Method 1: If you grant permissions by importing AccessKey and SecretKey, create the `Backup` CR, and back up cluster data as described below:

     {{< copyable "shell-regular" >}}